CtrlK

 Actionability

 Every command is concrete, copy-paste ready, and includes real arguments and flags.
-The snapshot example shows actual output format with UIDs, making it clear how to chain commands together.
+The snapshot example shows actual output format with UIDs, making it immediately clear how to chain commands together.

 3 / 3